misyltoad/d9vk/README.md

 **Note:** If the device filter is configured incorrectly, it may filter out all devices and applications will be unable to create a D3D device.

 ### State cache
-DXVK caches pipeline state by default, so that shaders can be recompiled ahead of time on subsequent runs of an application, even if the driver's own shader cache got invalidated in the meantime.
+D9VK caches pipeline state by default, so that shaders can be recompiled ahead of time on subsequent runs of an application, even if the driver's own shader cache got invalidated in the meantime.
 This cache is enabled by default, and generally reduces stuttering.

 The following environment variables can be used to control the cache:
 - `DXVK_STATE_CACHE=0` Disables the state cache.